 This shift has made the healthcare industry apprehensive about an overall transition to value-based care.
 A lack of specificity about how to actually implement it has made the matter more difficult.

 In order to meet specific performance metrics, providers must find ways to emphasize clinical efficiency and improve health outcomes.
 Care coordination offers a broad response to these challenges.
 But specific care management and wellness programs can be more exact in how they address value-based care.

-At ThoroughCare, we’ve provided digital care coordination solutions to more than 600 clinics and physician practices.
+At ThoroughCare, we’ve provided digital care coordination solutions to clinics and physician practices across the US.
 We’ve helped many of these groups establish CCM programs to improve patient engagement, enable better health, and maximize clinical efficiency.

 In this article, we’ll review what CCM is, as well as cover three core areas where the program can help your practice implement and transition to value-based care.